albertintech/apai/docs/congress/cmf/fema/why-not-fusion-voting.md

+# Federal Elections Modernization Act

-# Why Not Fusion Voting?
+## Why Not Fusion Voting?

-## A Position Paper on the Limits of Cross-Endorsement Reform and the Case for Structural Electoral Architecture

 ### Published March 2026

+Based on Rev 5.2 of the Federal Elections Modernization Act

 ---